Since 1951, Montana has partnered with and benefited from WICHE through regional collaboration, resource-sharing, sound public policy, and innovation.

 - University of Montana

-WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
-Twelve cohort members from Montana institutions have participated in the Academy since its inception in 2015.
+WESTERN ACADEMIC LEADERSHIP ACADEMY is a yearlong professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
+Fifteen cohort members from Montana institutions have participated in the Academy since its inception in 2015.

-NO HOLDING BACK Flathead Valley Community College is one of 12 WICHE institutions participating in a community of practice in which institutions are analyzing data and revising policies related to transcript and student holds in 2022-23.
+NO HOLDING BACK Flathead Valley Community College is one of 12 WICHE institutions that participated in 2022-23 in analyzing data, policies and practices related to transcript and registration holds, contributing toward tools for other institutions to undertake this work.

 - Tuition and Fees in the West includes tuition, fees, and enrollment data about 350+ public institutions in the West.